The Perfect Moab itinerary: 2 to 3 Days Visiting Moab

 What Airport Do You Fly Into for Moab Utah?

 Salt Lake City will be the largest international airport that is closest to Moab; about 4-4.5 hours away.
-The closet regional airport is in Grand Junction, Colorado about a 2 hour drive from Moab.
+The closest regional airport is in Grand Junction, Colorado about a 2-hour drive from Moab.
 If you’re coming from Las Vegas, Vegas is about a 6.5 – 7 hour drive from Moab.
-Regardless which airport you choose to fly into, you’ll need to rent a car, camper or RV to get to Moab.
+Regardless of which airport you choose to fly into, you’ll need to rent a car, camper or RV to get to Moab.

 Check out our Ultimate Utah Road Trip to help you plan one amazing trip!

 Let’s kick this Moab itinerary off with a strong start, shall we?
 Day one in Moab you’re spending it in Arches National Park.
 Yup, all day.

 Arches is home to staggering red rock formations, endless views, and yup, arches.
 Lots of them.
 Located 5 miles outside of Moab, Arches National Park is an easy spot to get to for a day of fun.
 Whether you want to stay in your car and drive the 22 miles (one-way) scenic drive or want to get up close and personal with Delicate Arch, the Windows or Double O Arch, a full day in Arches will allow you to see the best the park has to offer.

 From a full-day itinerary to planning tips, check out how to conquer Arches National Park in One Day.

 Day 2: Visit Canyonlands and Dead Horse State Park